 Oklahoma Christian is accredited by:

 The Higher Learning Commission of the North Central Association of Colleges and Schools

 30 North LaSalle Street, Suite 2400

-Chicago, IL 60602-2504
+Chicago, Illinois 60602-2504

 (800) 621-7440

 www.ncahigherlearningcommission.org

-ADDITIONAL ACCREDITATIONS:
+ADDITIONAL ACCREDITATIONS

-- Graduate business programs are accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
-In addition, the M.B.A. is fully accredited by the Higher Learning Commission to offer both online and onsite M.B.A. degrees. - The M.Div. and M.A. programs of the Graduate School of Theology and the M.S.E. program of the Graduate School of Engineering are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+- OC's Graduate School of Business programs are accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+In addition, the M.B.A. is fully accredited by the Higher Learning Commission to offer both online and onsite M.B.A. degrees. - The M.Div. and M.A.C.M. programs of the Graduate School of Theology and the M.S.E. program of the Graduate School of Engineering are accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.